mschnur/FastOctomap/kernel_analysis/Readme.md

 FP ops will be bottleneck

 Based on class: MULs/FMAs (if we use SIMD) will be bottleneck.
-Need 5 rays at once to fill MUL/FMA pipelines.
+Need 5 rays at once to fill FP MUL/FMA pipelines (assuming the second FMA pipeline needs to be used by the other instructions);